Luca-Engel/Computer_Graphics/Project/final_project_report/original_code.md

             // Create a list of noise textures for the smoke: const noise_textures = init_noise(regl, resources);

-            // TODO: pick the correct texture out of the list of textures... const smoke_texture = noise_textures[0];
+            const smoke_texture = noise_textures[0];
             // const fire_texture = noise_textures[1];